 The ratio of population to councillors deviates from the overall district ratio by -10.96 per cent in the Kere Kere Ward, which covers Foxton, Foxton Beach and the surrounding area.
 This means that Kere Kere currently has more councillors per person than other wards in the District.

 Council is seeking feedback on whether it should retain the Foxton Community Board.
 Council proposes that the Board not be retained after the next local elections for several reasons, including cost, fair representation across the District, and the existence of other effective channels for the Foxton community to work with Council, such as residents’ associations and the Kere Kere Ward councillors.

 Feedback received from neighbouring local authorities, iwi, the Foxton Community Board, community advisory groups and a community hui during the pre-consultation phase contributed to the proposal.

 Hearing of Submissions & Deliberations

-The hearing of submissions on the Representation Review was held at 3:00pm on Wednesday, 4 July 2018 in Council Chambers.
+The hearing of submissions on the Representation Review was held on 4 July 2018 in Council Chambers.
 Deliberations on the Representation Review were held on 11 July 2018 in Council Chambers.

 On 11 July 2018 Council adopted its Final Proposal for the 2019/2022 local body elections.
 The Final Proposal can be seen in the minutes of the Council meeting and in the related public notice below.

-Any person who submitted to the Council’s Initial Proposal may lodge an appeal.
-As the Final Proposal is different from the Initial Proposal, any person may lodge an objection.
-Any objection must identify the matters to which the objection relates.
+Any person who submitted to the Council’s Initial Proposal was able to lodge an appeal.
+As the Final Proposal is different from the Initial Proposal, any person was able to lodge an objection.

 Download Final Proposal for Representation Arrangements for the 2019 Election(PDF, 99KB)